cwill747/angular-libphonenumber/CONTRIBUTING.md

      git commit -a
      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  Make sure to check in the dist/* files too!

 * Push your branch to GitHub: